jhpyle/docassemble/_docs/objects.md

 If the object has already been initialized, the `.initialize()` method can safely be called on it, but this will only have the effect of calling `.retrieve()` on it, and the `filename` and `extension` parameters will not overwrite existing values.
+If you actually want to redo the initialization process on a `DAObject` that has already been initialized, you can set the optional keyword argument `reinitialize` to `True`.
+This will delete any existing file from the file system and reset the values of `filename`, `extension`, and `mimetype`.

 The following example uses the [Python Imaging Library] to create a JPEG image.